samsonjm/my-code/README.md

 have been written and used for real-world projects, it is not being posted in this repository to be maintained by the owner, or utilized by any other source.
 As such, any use of the code provided here is not subject to any warranty, implicit or explicit.
+Also note that most code presented here was developed within different repositories, so the number of commits seen here is not representative of those actually performed.

 ## deseq, runhisat, runkallisto, sleuth, webapp
 This code was written to run single-end RNA-Seq data through a series of